LucasIsasmendi/sdg/fss2021/sg/README.md

 A healthy diet is health‐promoting and disease‐preventing.
 It provides adequacy without excess, of nutrients and health promoting substances from nutritious foods and avoids the consumption of health‐harming substances.
 It must supply adequate calories for energy balance, and include a wide variety of high quality and safe foods across a diversity of food groups to provide the various macronutrients, micronutrients and other food components needed to lead an active and healthy and enjoyable life.

 Consumer demand, availability, affordability and accessibility are important drivers of dietary patterns.
-It is essential that these four aspects are considered simultaneously when pursuing dietary shifts/
+It is essential that these four aspects are considered simultaneously when pursuing dietary shifts.

 National food-based dietary guidelines provide context-specific advice and principles on healthy diets and lifestyles, which are rooted on sound evidence, and respond to a country’s public health and nutrition priorities, food production and consumption patterns, sociocultural influences, food composition data, and accessibility, among other factors.

 However, there can be wide variation in inclusion of and recommendations for other foods.
 Only 17% of food based dietary guidelines make specific recommendations about quantities of meat/egg/poultry/animal source food to consume (20% make specific recommendations about fish), and only three countries (Finland, Sweden and Greece) make specific quantitative recommendations to limit red meat.
-Only around a quarter of food based dietary guidelines recommend limiting consumption of ultra‐processed foods, yet this is emerging as one of the most significant dietary challenges around the world.
+Only around a quarter of food based dietary guidelines recommend limiting consumption of ultra-processed foods, yet this is emerging as one of the most significant dietary challenges around the world.

 Adherence with national food based dietary guidelines and recommendations around the world is low.
 No regions globally have an average intake of fruits, whole grains, or nuts and seeds in line with recommendations and only central Asia meets the recommendations for vegetables.
 In contrast, the global (and several regional) average intake of red meat, processed meat and sugar‐sweetened beverages exceeds recommended limits.